Surfing Boardbags

 9am-5pm

-The area is surrounded by waterfalls, lush forest, lotus ponds, ornate tree with intricate roots, rice paddies, and tourist stalls at the entrance.
+The area is surrounded by waterfalls, lush forest, lotus ponds, ornate trees with intricate roots, rice paddies, and tourist stalls at the entrance.
 Once you’ve passed them, the area has many spots for meditating and is quite serene.

 Gunung Kawi